Survival statistics for oesophageal cancer

 No statistics can tell you what will happen to you.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

 View a summary of treating oesophageal cancer.

-This page contains quite detailed information about the survival rates for oesophageal cancer.
-We have included it because many people have asked us for this.
-But not everyone who is diagnosed with cancer wishes to read this type of information.
-If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for oesophageal cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 We have another section explaining the different types of cancer statistics.
 Unless you are very familiar with medical statistics, you may find it helpful to read this before you read the information below.